June 19, 2013

 During the nine years we were together, I tried everything to remedy my happiness “issue.”
 Although some changes would bring temporary happiness, it would eventually slip away and I would once again feel empty and sad.
 Finally, I made the difficult decision to return to my hometown alone and start my life over.

 When I talk about focusing on your own happiness, even if that may make you seem selfish, this is not what I mean.
 Not only did she take a vow for life, presumably before God, that she disregarded for fleeting emotions due to her own personal shortcomings (which is contemptible behavior), the entire thing is an epic fail one simple reason: I firmly believe that she can never be happy on a long-term basis.
-I also believe it isn’t her fault and, without realizing it, she is acting rationally in her the framework of her irrationality.
+I also believe it isn’t her fault and, without realizing it, she is acting rationally within the framework of her irrationality.

 If You Are Unhappy Everywhere You Go, The Problem Might Be Staring at You in the Mirror